cooper-software/qbert/README.md

 Let's get some terminology defined before we proceed.
 In the previous example, the `<ul>` is the *container* and each of the `<li>`s are *blocks*.
 A block must have a width and height.
 These are specified in *qbert pixels*.
 A qbert pixel is a square with a configurable size in actual pixels.
 All the units in *qbert* are based on the *qbert pixel*.

-## Configuration
+## Layout options

-You can set two options: the preferred size of the qbert pixel and the prefered height of a row.
-Both of these will be explained in more detail below.
-For now, think of the target pixel size as the dimensions of the smallest block.
-For the row height, imagine all the blocks being placed top-to-bottom until they hit the row height and then filling left-to-right.
-Here is how you set these options:
+You can set the qbert pixel size and the row height like so:

 ```js
 qbert('#my-container', {